bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 From Thermodynamics to HMC
 --------------------------

-The base physical system we're going to base this on is from thermodynamics (which is only slightly more complex than the mechanical systems we're been looking at).
-A commonly studied situation in thermodynamics is the one of a closed system of fixed volume and number of particles (e.g. gas molecules in a box) that is "submerged" in a heat bath at thermal equilibrium.
+The physical system we're going to base this on is from thermodynamics (which is only slightly more complex than the mechanical systems we're been looking at).
+A commonly studied situation in thermodynamics is one of a closed system of fixed volume and number of particles (e.g. gas molecules in a box) that is "submerged" in a heat bath at thermal equilibrium.
 The basic idea is the heat bath is much, much larger than our internal system so